 CS automation can help your team to manage unexpected spikes and seasonal fluctuations in support request volumes.
 By automating common queries, you can provide your customers with immediate support — without any need for agent involvement.
 And even for issues that can’t be fully automated, an AI-powered virtual agent can reduce handle times by automatically tagging, routing, and enriching tickets.

-Faster responses means more joyful customer experiences.
+Faster responses mean more joyful customer experiences.
 With a virtual agent taking care of repetitive requests and manual tasks, your team can focus on the complex cases that require their talents.
-And it isn’t too late to get started.
+And it's never too late to get started.
 Ultimate worked with expondo, a leading European equipment reseller, to get Ticket Automation live in just 5 days.

 5. Meet your customers in the channels they already use